UI Development Study: How Do People Hold and Interact with Their Phone?

 I wrote and conducted a survey to discover how people held and interacted with their phone.
 The results were expected to inform me as to the most popular way people hold their phones, tap the screen and how that relates to their dominant hand (mouse hand.)

-The survey was later compared to an ethnography study I conducted of hundreds of people over the course of a month on train platforms, on train commutes and in a mall to watch how they held and interacted with their phones.
+The survey was later compared to an ethnography study I conducted of hundreds of people on train platforms, on train commutes and in a mall to watch how they held and interacted with their phones.

 After reading an article about how smartphones where seeing a huge surge in users that have never had internet access before—let alone a computer—I could not assume all users have used a mouse or trackpad.
 Instead of asking which hand they use for their mouse/trackpad I decided to ask the more inclusive question "Which is your dominant hand (the hand you use to write with)?" and infer that this would be their mouse/track pad hand.
 This would help inform me as to how many people switched their 'mouse hand' when using their phone to scroll and tap.